encircled/Joiner/README.md

 where

-- `QUser.user1.name from QUser.user1` specifies the result projection (names of users) and target entity (user)
+- `QUser.user1.name from QUser.user1` specifies both the result projection (the names of users) and the target entity (user).
-- `leftJoin QUser.user1.addresses` and `innerJoin QPhone.phone` join can be set as a path via parent (like joining user addresses via `QUser.user1.addresses`) or via entity alias (`QPhone.phone`)
+- `leftJoin QUser.user1.addresses` and `innerJoin QPhone.phone` can be set as a path through the parent (e.g., joining user addresses via `QUser.user1.addresses`) or through an entity alias (e.g. `QPhone.phone`)
-- `leftJoin (QGroup.group innerJoin QStatus.status)` nested joins are much easier to read&write now, those are just marked by brackets
+- `leftJoin (QGroup.group innerJoin QStatus.status)` makes nested joins much easier to read and write, as they are simply marked by parentheses.
-- `where { it.name eq "user1" and it.id notIn listOf(1, 2) }` root entity is passed as a param, so it can be accessed
-  directly (`it.name` instead of `QUser.user.name`), all operators are supported as infix functions
+- `where { it.name eq "user1" and it.id notIn listOf(1, 2) }` the root entity is passed as a parameter, allowing direct access (`it.name` instead of `QUser.user.name`).
+All operators are supported as infix functions.

 ### Select all and count queries

-Result projection can be omitted by using `QUser.user.all() where { ... }`.
-Count query is created via `QUser.user.countOf() where { ... }`.
+The result projection can be omitted by using `QUser.user.all() where { ... }`.
+A count query is created with `QUser.user.countOf() where { ... }`.

 ### Importing Kotlin API

-As of now, Intellij IDEA may struggle with finding correct imports for Joiner infix & extension functions, so it may be needed to add those manually:
+Currently, IntelliJ IDEA may struggle to find the correct imports for Joiner infix and extension functions, so you may need to add them manually:

 ```kotlin
 import cz.encircled.joiner.kotlin.JoinerKtOps.innerJoin